RickMConstantine/Crypto-Portfolio-ACB-Tracker/README.md

 - **Set Fiat Currency:**
   Enter a fiat symbol (e.g., CAD, USD) and click "Set Fiat".
 This will set the base currency for price tracking.

 - **Add Blockchain Asset:**
   Enter the asset symbol (e.g., BTC, ETH) and click "Add Asset".
 The app will fetch asset info and price history.
+If CoinDesk's historical coverage is insufficient, the Finage integration (if enabled) will supplement historical USD prices and convert them to the configured fiat.

 - **Add/Edit/Delete Price:**
   Click "Add Price" to open a modal for adding a price.
 Click any row in the prices table to edit or delete a price.
 You can filter prices by asset, fiat, and date range using the controls above the prices table.